 2.4.1 Functional currency and reporting currency

 Items included in the financial statements for the various units in the Group are valued in the currency which is used in the economic environment in which the relevant company primarily operates (functional currency).
-In the consolidated financial statements, Swedish kronor (SEK) are used; this is the Parent Company’s functional currency and reporting currency.
+In the consolidated financial statements, the Swedish krona (SEK) is used; this is the Parent Company’s functional currency and reporting currency.

 2.4.2 Transactions and balance sheet items

 Transactions in foreign currency are translated to the functional currency in accordance with the exchange rates applicable on the transaction date.
-Currency gains and losses which arise in conjunction with payments of such transactions and in conjunction with translation of monetary assets and liabilities in foreign currency at the closing day rate are reported in the income statement.
-Exchange rate differences on lending and borrowing are reported in the net financial items, while other exchange rate differences are included in the operating income.
-Exceptions apply when the transactions constitute hedging which satisfies the conditions for hedge accounting of cash flows or of net investments, since profits/losses are reported in other comprehensive income.
-Duni applies hedge accounting via interest rateswaps, with part of the interest rate risk being hedged at a fixed rate.
+Exchange rate gains and losses which arise in conjunction with payments of such transactions and in conjunction with translation of monetary assets and liabilities in foreign currency at the exchange rate on the balance sheet date are recognized in the income statement.
+Exchange rate differences on lending and borrowing are recognized in net financial items, while other exchange rate differences are included in operating income.
+Exceptions apply when the transactions constitute hedging which satisfies the conditions for hedge accounting of cash flows or of net investments, since gains /losses are recognized in other comprehensive income.
+Duni applies hedge accounting via interest rate swaps, with part of the interest rate risk hedged at a fixed rate.

 2.4.3 Group companies

-The results and financial position of all group companies (of which none has a high inflation currency as functional currency) which have a functional currency other than the reporting currency are translated to the Group’s reporting currency in accordance with the following:
+The results of operations and financial position of all Group companies (of which none has a high inflation currency as their functional currency) which have a functional currency other than the reporting currency are translated to the Group’s reporting currency as follows:

-a) assets and liabilities for each of the balance sheets are translated at the closing day rate;
+a) assets and liabilities for each of the balance sheets are translated using the exchange rate at the balance sheet date

-b) income and expenses for each of the income statements are translated at the average exchange rate;
+b) revenue and expenses for each of the income statements are translated using the average exchange rate

-c) all exchange rate differences which arise are reported in the Consolidated statement of comprehensive income.
+c) all exchange rate differences that arise are recognized in other comprehensive income.

-Upon consolidation, exchange rate differences which arise as a consequence of translation of net investments in foreign operations are transferred to the Consolidated statement of comprehensive income.
-Upon the full or partial divestment of a foreign business, the exchange rate differences which are reported in the Consolidated statement of comprehensive income are transferred to the income statement and reported as a part of capital gains/losses.
+Upon consolidation, exchange rate differences which arise as a consequence of translation of net investments in foreign operations are transferred to other comprehensive income.
+Upon the full or partial divestment of a foreign business, the exchange rate differences which are recognized in other comprehensive income are transferred to the income statement and recognized as a part of capital gains/losses.

-Goodwill and adjustments of fair value which arise upon the acquisition of a foreign business are treated as assets and liabilities of such business and translated at the closing day rate.
+Goodwill and adjustments of fair value which arise upon the acquisition of a foreign business are treated as assets and liabilities of such business and translated using the exchange rate at the balance sheet date.

 2.5 Cash flow statement

-The cash flow statement is prepared in accordance with the indirect method.
+The cash flow statement is prepared using the indirect method.
 The reported cash flow covers only transactions which result in payments being received or made.
-Cash and cash equivalents in the cash flow statement accord with the definition of cash and cash equivalents in the balance sheet, see 2.13.
+Cash and cash equivalents in the cash flow statement meet the definition of cash and cash equivalents in the balance sheet, see 2.13.

 2.6.1 Revenue recognition

-Revenue includes the fair value of what has been, or is to be, received for sold goods in the Group’s current operations.
-Revenue is reported exclusive of value added tax, returns and discounts and after elimination of intra-Group sales.
+Revenue includes the fair value of what has been, or will be, received for sold goods in the Group’s operating activities.
+Revenue is recognized exclusive of value added tax, returns and discounts and after elimination of intra-Group sales.
 Duni also has service revenue in the form of sales of financial and administrative services from the Group’s accounting center.
 This revenue is not of a substantial amount and is unallocated as part of revenue in the income statement.

-Sales of goods are reported as revenue when a group company has delivered products to customers and when responsibility for the products has passed to the customer.
+Sales of goods are recognized as revenue when a Group company has delivered products to customers and when responsibility for the products has passed to the customer.
 The responsibility is governed by the delivery terms and conditions.
 The customer’s acceptance consists of delivery approval, conditions for approval having expired, or the fact that the Group has objective evidence that all criteria for approval are fulfilled.
-Delivery does not occur before the products have been dispatched to a designed place and the risks and possibilities associated with the products (obsolescence, result upon future sale) have passed to the customer.
+Delivery does not occur before the products have been dispatched to a designed place and the risks and opportunities associated with the products (obsolescence, gain or loss upon future sale) have passed to the customer.

-In those cases where Duni’s products are sold with volume rebates and the customers are entitled to return defective products, the sales revenues are reported based on the price stated in the sales contract, net after estimated volume rebates and returns at the time of the sale.
-Accumulated experience is used to assess and make provision for rebates and returns.
-The assessment of volume rebates is based on expected annual purchases.
-No financial component is deemed to be involved since the sale takes place with an average credit period of 45 days, which is in accordance with market practice.
+In those cases where Duni’s products are sold with volume discounts and the customers are entitled to return defective products, the sales revenues are recognized based on the price stated in the sales contract, net of estimated volume discounts and returns at the time of the sale.
+Accumulated experience is used to assess and make provision for discounts and returns.
+The assessment of volume discounts is based on expected annual purchases.
+No financial component is deemed to be established since the sale takes place with an average credit period of 45 days, which is in accordance with market practice.

 2.6.2 Dividend income

-Dividend income is reported when the right to receive the payment has been established.
+Dividend income is recognized when the right to receive the payment has been established.

 2.7 Intangible assets

 Goodwill comprises the amount by which the acquisition value exceeds the fair value of the Group’s share of the identifiable net assets of acquired subsidiaries at the time of acquisition.
-Goodwill on acquisition of subsidiaries is reported as intangible assets.
-Goodwill is reviewed annually to identify any impairment and reported at acquisition value less accumulated impairment.
+Goodwill on acquisition of subsidiaries is recognized as intangible assets.
+Goodwill is reviewed annually to identify any impairment and recognized at acquisition value less accumulated impairment losses.
 Impairment of goodwill is not reversed.
-Profits or losses upon the divestment of a unit include remaining reported value on the goodwill which relates to the divested unit.
+Gains or losses upon the divestment of a unit include the remaining carrying amount of the goodwill which relates to the divested unit.

 Detailed information regarding Duni’s definition of cash-generating units upon the allocation of goodwill is provided in Note 21.